Itiviti/gradle-nunit-plugin/README.md

         testAssemblies
         // optional - if set, specifies the /trace argument of nunit-console verbosity
-        // optional - defaults to FALSE and determines the nunit-console.exe used (-x86 one if TRUE) useX86
+        // optional - defaults to FALSE and determines whether tests should run in x86 mode useX86
         // optional - defaults to FALSE and termines the behavior of the task if the nunit-console.exe program exits
         // abnormally